mahbubnoyon506/product-analysis/README.md

 This project is live on [Live site URL](https://assignment-9-noyon.netlify.app/).

 ## All work steps
-a.
-Made header with active links.
+A. Made header with active links.
+#
-b.
-Highest three reviews show on the home page.
+B. Highest three reviews show on the home page.
+#
-c.
-If clicked on More review it will redirect to all review page.
+C. If clicked on More review it will redirect to all review page.
+#
-d.
-Two charts are added on dashboard.
+D. Two charts are added on dashboard.
+#
-e.
-On review page all review are showing.
+E. On review page all review are showing.

 <!-- # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).